npm/policies/security.md

 While working on features at npm, all engineers coordinate security audits with the [Security Point of Contact](#security-point-of-contact).

-Documentation of our internal audits is available, and can be provided to customers when requested.
+Documentation of our internal audits are available, and can be provided to customers when requested.

 ### Automated Scanning